 I began training that summer.
 Because I started at 13, I was very behind with both technique and endurance.
 By the end of the summer, including 8-hour long training days, 5 days a week, I was about where the other kids my age were.
 I began to compete in small meets and felt like things had gone back to normal.
 Then the following fall of my 8th grade year I got a tear in my triceps and dislocated my shoulder almost weekly.
 Months of physical therapy did nothing and we finally went and saw an Orthopedist.
 There I was diagnosed with the connective tissue disease Ehlers Danlos Syndrome in which the ligaments holding my joints in place do not function the way they should.
 I was sick of being summed up in a few weird sounding diagnoses.
 I began weightlifting to help the muscles support the tendons and continued to swim.

 Freshman year of high school, I was getting very sick in my classes and could hardly make it through the day without getting dizzy and disoriented.
 I had a few syncope episodes, and we went to the cardiologist.
 I was diagnosed AGAIN, with something called POTS, which is a condition where my autonomic nervous system does not function properly, and I struggled to maintain a healthy blood pressure and heart rate.
-By the end of my Sophomore year and beginning of my Junior year of high school, I was hospitalized in the ICU for cardiac issues, and I had to take a step back and start to look at the big picture. (sidenote: they later found out I had a virus that mimicked cardiac issues)
+By the end of my Sophomore year and beginning of my Junior year of high school, I was hospitalized in the ICU for what they thought was cardiac issues, and I had to take a step back and start to look at the big picture. (sidenote: they later found out I had a virus that mimicked cardiac issues)

-Now I have transitioned to exercising for the sake of my health instead of competition.
-I now approach working out as a means to keep my body functioning rather than winning.
+I then transitioned to exercising for the sake of my health instead of competition and approached working out as a means to keep my body functioning rather than winning.
 It has taken time for me to get to this point, but I now know how truly blessed I am to have the opportunity to workout and exercise to keep my body functioning at the highest level it is capable of.
 I now run to condition my heart.
 I now swim to strengthen my stamina.
 I now lift weights to stabilize my joints and improve my blood flow.
 I now bike, golf, and paddle board for the pure love of being outside and enjoying challenging my body in new ways.

 I am still learning to love the body I was given, and that is okay.
 From my chronic illness, I have experienced severe pain, underwent numerous procedures and countless tests.
 I have experienced critical care hospital stays that has altered my present and changed the outlook for my future.
 I have learned it is beautiful to be strong, but I have also learned it is acceptable to be weak in times of struggle.
 I have learned to take everything one day at a time, sometimes one task at a time.